kangc2/thermal-matlab/How to Github.md

 Github uses branches for keeping bug fixes and feature work separate from our main (production) branch.
 When a change is ready, they merge their branch into the 'main' branch.
 Everyone starts off working in the main branh which is where all edits are officially published.
 When you create a branch off the main branch, you're making a copy, or snapshot, of main as it was at that point in time.
-If someone else made changes to the main branch while youwere working on your branch, you could pull in those updates.
+If someone else made changes to the main branch while you were working on your branch, you could pull in those updates.
+Everytime you want to change the code file or work on it, create a branch.
+If everyone wants to work on the same file and makes their own branches, it won't affect the file at all and as many people can work on it at once.
+Once the workflow is complete, the branch can be deleted.

 To create a branch:
 1. Click the code tab in repository